zzalscv2/zzalscv2/README.md

 - 👀 I’m interested in software sustainability from an architectural perspective including debt, flaws, smells, and violations
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on measuring the [un]sustainability of computational science and engineering software
-- 📫 How to reach me: c.venters@hud.ac.uk
+- 📫 How to reach me: c.venters@cern.ch

 <!---
 zzalscv2/zzalscv2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.